 Five bespoke GI projects based on the Victoria BID's original research are making a big difference to the local environment.

-We teamed up with the Sir Simon Milton Foundation to create a garden at the RHS 2016 Chelsea Flower Show that showcases the role that high quality public spaces play in bringing communities and generations together.
+We worked with award-winning garden designer Lee Bestall to create a garden at the RHS 2016 Chelsea Flower Show for the Sir Simon Milton Foundation to showcase the role that high quality public spaces have in bringing communities and generations together.